 4. To be of service doesn’t mean that you’ll give them all tools and advice on how to do it themselves (same as with legal or medical profession: lawyer will not give you pointers on how to represent yourself in court or doctor will not give you advice on how to do your own surgery).

-5. Even if FSBO gets a buyer, in today’s market, according to statistics, they have less than 50% chance of actually closing the deal (many fell out of escrow due to buyer being un-qualified, buyers walking away after home inspections, etc).
+5. Even if FSBO gets a buyer, in today’s market, according to statistics, they have less than 50% chance of actually closing the deal (many fell out of escrow due to the buyer being un-qualified, buyers walking away after home inspections, etc).
+Just Google “how to sell a house by owner paperwork”.

 7. What does FSBO really want?
-They want to net more money from the sale of their biggest asset.
-Your goal is to help them to do just that but first you would have to educate, explain, and convince.
+Of course, “For Sale by Owner” would want to get more money from the sale of their biggest asset.
+Your goal is to help them to do just that but first, you would have to educate, explain, and convince.

 8. Get the appointment as you can only do that in person.
 FSBO wants an aggressive and determined agent.
-Don’t be afraid to be open and honest about your intensions.
+Don’t be afraid to be open and honest about your intentions.

 10. FSBOs are the greatest leads for agents who need business fast as they are perfect leads who are ready & willing to sell and act now.